MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/AD-FS-Scenarios-for-Developers.md

 In AD FS scenarios of course, it is AD FS and not Azure AD that serves as the identity provider and authorization server.
 Otherwise the concepts are exactly the same: users provide their credentials and obtain tokens, either directly or via an intermediary, for access to resources.

-The most basic scenario consists of a user or ‚Äúresource owner‚Äù, interacting with a browser to access a web application:
+The most basic scenario consists of a user or ìresource ownerî, interacting with a browser to access a web application:

 ![ADFS_DEV_1media/ADFS_DEV_1.png)

-The web application is called a ‚Äúclient‚Äù because it initiates the request to the authorization server (AD FS) for an access token to the resource.
+The web application is called a ìclientî because it initiates the request to the authorization server (AD FS) for an access token to the resource.
 The resource may be hosted by the web app itself or may be accessible as a web API somewhere on the network or internet.
-The user or ‚Äúresource owner‚Äù authorizes the client web app to receive that access token by providing credentials to the authorization server.
+The user or ìresource ownerî authorizes the client web app to receive that access token by providing credentials to the authorization server.

 ## How it works: components
 OAuth 2.0 and OpenID Connect scenarios in AD FS make use of the same set of tools and libraries you use when Azure AD is the identity provider.
 These components are: